learosema/talentbook/README.md

 * Currently, two npm install's are necessary, one in the root folder, the other one in the frontend folder
 * the frontend folder is bootstrapped via `create-react-app`
+* specify a stronger keys in the .env file.
+The ones provided by default are really weak.
 * start the backend via `npm run start-be`.
 * At this moment, I don't like to mess with migrations.
 So, the database is synchronized.
 Changes to the entity models are automatically applied, but it takes a while until the API comes up.
 * You can browse the REST API endpoints via http://localhost:1337/apidocs/